Jesús Medina

-Jesús Manuel Medina Maldonado (born 30 April 1997) is a Paraguayan professional footballer who plays for Russian club CSKA Moscow and the Paraguay national team.
+Jesús Manuel Medina Maldonado (born 30 April 1997) is a Paraguayan professional footballer who plays for Saudi Pro League club Damac and the Paraguay national team.

 Club career

-Medina made his senior debut as a 15-year-old for Libertad on 7 July 2012 in a 1-0 win over Club Rubio Ñu.
+Medina made his senior debut as a 15-year-old for Libertad on 7 July 2012 in a 1–0 win over Club Rubio Ñu.

-On 31 December 2017, it was announced that Medina was signing with Major League Soccer side New York City FC ahead of their 2018 season.
-Following the 2021 season and a disappointing four year stretch with the club, New York City opted to decline their contract option on Medina.
+On 31 December 2017, it was announced that Medina was signing with Major League Soccer (MLS) side New York City FC ahead of their 2018 season.
+Medina ultimately played over a hundred MLS games.
+However, after a disappointing 2021 season, New York City opted to decline their contract option on Medina.

-On 17 January 2022, he signed a contract with Russian Premier League club CSKA Moscow until the end of the 2024–25 season.
+On 17 January 2022, he signed a contract with Russian Premier League (RPL) club CSKA Moscow until the end of the 2024–25 season.

+In July 2023, there were reports in the press about the imminent transition of Medina to Spartak Moscow.
+The fee for the transfer, which led to significant media attention due to CSKA and Spartak being rivals, was estimated to be between 7 million and 7.5 million euros.
+On 10 July 2023, Spartak formally announced the transfer and Medina signed a three-year contract.
+On 5 August 2023, Medina scored within the first 40 seconds of making his debut after coming on as a substitute in what was eventually a 1-4 win over Rubin Kazan.
+This was the quickest goal by any player in their debut in RPL history.

+On 6 September 2025, Medina signed with Damac in Saudi Arabia.

 International career

 Paraguay U17 and U20

 Medina was part of the Paraguay U17 squad for the 2013 South American Under-17 Football Championship, scoring four times as the team finished fifth.

 He was also named to the Paraguay U20 squad for the 2015 and 2017 South American Youth Football Championships (CONMEBOL U-20 Championship).
 In the 2015 tournament, he scored a goal in a 4–2 win over Bolivia U20 in the group stage, and in the 2017 tournament he scored twice in a 3–2 group stage loss to Brazil U20.